nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Note:
 * Each tag to be added needs a separate `tag/TAG` prefix.
-* Client name keywords can be separated by either spaces or a prefix e.g. `client/alice client/wheeler` is the same as `client/alice wheeler`.
+* Client name keywords can be separated by either spaces or prefixes.
+E.g. `client/alice wheeler` is treated the same as `client/alice client/wheeler`.
 * Invalid client name keywords will be ignored.
 E.g. `client/alice client/!!! client/` is treated the same as `client/alice`.
 * Empty prefixes for optional details will be ignored.